francosparn/flask_task_app/README.md

 # flask-taskapp
-Task application made in Python (Flask)
+Task application developed in Python with the Flask framework.